julianmfx/ml-object-detector/README.md

 # Next steps

-1. Implement alarm system that warns user if a prediction is have a probability lesser than 0.1.
+1. Implement alarm system that warns user if there is no object predicted.
+2. Improve post method /detect_upload so it returns the image identified.
-2. Ship through docker to test in another computers.
+3. Ship through docker to test in another computers.